hermangroup/docs/introduction/features.rst

 In addition to traditional Proof of Work (PoW) rewards for mining Historia, users are also rewarded for running and maintaining special servers called masternodes.
-Thanks to this innovative two tier network, Historia can offer innovative features in a trustless and decentralized way.
+Thanks to this innovative two-tier network, Historia can offer innovative features in a trustless and decentralized way.
 Masternodes are used to power PrivateSend, InstantSend, and the governance and treasury system.
 Users are rewarded for running